cattacular/cattacular.github.io/_pages/exquisite-corpse.md

 ## How it works:
 1. **Draw a section**: Choose to draw the top, middle, or bottom of a body
-2. **Submit your drawing**: Upload your creation to the appropriate category
+2. **Save your drawing**: Choose to save locally or share with the community
 3. **Generate combinations**: The game randomly combines drawings from each category to create unique creatures!

+### Save Options:
+- **Local Save**: Saves to your device only - you can use it in combinations on this computer
+- **Share**: Downloads the file and opens your email to send it to me for community sharing

 ## Categories:
 - **Top**: Head, neck, and shoulders